grafana/beyla/docs/sources/network/config.md

 Allows selecting which flows to trace according to its direction in the interface where they are captured from.
 Accepted values are `ingress`, `egress`, or `both` (default).

-It's important to emphasize that here, ingress or egress are not related to incoming/outgoing traffic from outside the node or the cluster, but the network interface.
+It's important to emphasize that, in this context, _ingress_ or _egress_ are not related to incoming/outgoing traffic from outside the node or the cluster, but the network interface.
 This means that the same network packet could be seen as "ingress" in a virtual network device and as "egress" in the backing physical network interface.